 About Your Central Committee

 The Monterey County Democratic Central Committee (MCDCC) is the elected body representing registered Democrats in Monterey County; it serves as the local presence of the California Democratic Party.
 The MCDCC holds monthly meetings every fourth Tuesday from 6:30 – 8:00 P.M.
-(2024: except in March, July, and December)
+(Except in December) All are preceded by social time with snacks and beverages beginning at 6:00 P.M.

 Meetings are open to the public and all friends of the Democratic Party are welcome.
-Before we were meeting online only, the meeting location alternated between the Seaside Center for Change (1238 Fremont Blvd, Seaside 93955), and the Salinas Center for Change (931 ½ East Market Street, Salinas 93905).
-All were preceded by social time with snacks and beverages beginning at 6:00 P.M.
+The meeting location alternates between the Seaside Center for Change (1238 Fremont Blvd, Seaside 93955), and the Salinas Center for Change (931 ½ East Market Street, Salinas 93905).
+(NOTE: Until further notice, meetings will be held remotely using Zoom.
+To obtain the link, please email MDCC.
+A “hybrid” meeting will take place on May 23rd.
+Join us online or in person as we navigate how to make the most of this inclusive way of gathering.)

 Karen Araujo, Chair